-The benefit of each additional ply diminishes as we search more deeply.
-This implies that the utility of searching more deeply will become less and less.
+The benefit of each additional ply diminishes the deeper we search.
+This implies that the utility of searching deeper will become less and less.
 Therefore, we believe that there will be a shift in emphasis; less effort will be spent on search algorithms and more on the knowledge part.